scriptResume

 Object to quoted text

-transforms a chunk of selected text with comma separator into a string vector.
+text with comma separator into a string vector.
 For example, from

 a, b, c, d